Downton Abbey: Series 3 (2012)

 Tragedy strikes when Sybil dies from eclampsia shortly after giving birth.
 Tom, devastated, names his daughter Sybil after his late wife.
 Bates is released from prison after Anna uncovers evidence clearing him of his wife's murder.
 Tom becomes the new land agent at the suggestion of Violet, the Dowager Countess.
 Barrow and O'Brien have a falling out, after which O'Brien leads Barrow to believe that Jimmy, the new footman, is sexually attracted to him.
 Barrow enters Jimmy's room and kisses him while he is sleeping, which wakes him up shocked, confused, and very angry.
 In the end, Lord Grantham (familiar with homosexuality from Eton) defuses the situation.
 The family, except Branson, visits Violet's niece Susan, her husband "Shrimpie", the Marquess of Flintshire; and their daughter Rose, in Scotland, accompanied by Matthew and a very pregnant Mary.
 The Marquess confides to Robert that his estate is bankrupt and will be sold, making Robert recognise that Downton has been saved through Matthew and Tom's efforts to modernise.
-At Downton, Edna Braithwaite, the new maid, enters Tom's room and kisses him, to which he asks her to leave, and she is eventually fired.
+At Downton, Edna Braithwaite, the new maid, enters Tom's room and kisses him, whereupon he asks her to leave, and she is eventually fired.
 Mary returns to Downton with Anna and gives birth to the new heir, but Matthew dies in a car crash while driving home from the hospital after seeing his newborn son.

 Series 4 (2013)

-In series four, covering 1922 to 1923, Cora's lady's maid O'Brien leaves to serve Lady Flintshire in British India.
+In series four, covering 1922 to 1923, O'Brien leaves to serve Lady Flintshire in Bombay.
 Cora hires Edna Braithwaite, who had previously been fired for her interest in Tom.
 Eventually the situation blows up, and Edna is replaced by Phyllis Baxter.

-Lady Mary deeply mourns Matthew's death.
+Mary deeply mourns Matthew's death.
 Matthew's newly-found letter states Mary is to be his sole heir and thus gives her management over his share of the estate until their son, George, comes of age.
 With Tom's encouragement, Mary assumes a more active role in running Downton.
-Two new suitors—Lord Gillingham and Charles Blake—arrive at Downton, though Mary, still grieving, is not interested.
-Middle daughter Lady Edith, who has begun writing a weekly newspaper column, and Michael Gregson, a magazine editor, fall in love.
+Two new suitors—Anthony Foyle and Charles Blake—arrive at Downton, though Mary, still grieving, is not interested.
+Edith has begun writing a weekly newspaper column, and Michael Gregson, a magazine editor, falls in love with her.
 Due to British law, he is unable to divorce his wife, who is mentally ill and in an asylum.
-Gregson travels to Germany to seek citizenship there, enabling him to divorce, but is killed by Hitler's Brownshirts during riots.
+Gregson travels to Germany to seek citizenship there, enabling him to divorce, but suddenly disappears after an altercation with Hitler's Brownshirts.
 Edith is left pregnant and decides to have an illegal abortion, but changes her mind at the last minute.
 With the help from her paternal aunt, Lady Rosamund, Edith secretly gives birth to a daughter while abroad, and places the baby with adoptive parents in Switzerland, but reclaims her after arranging a new adoptive family on the estate.
 Mr and Mrs Drewe of Yew Tree Farm take the baby in and raise her as their own.